antonellopellecchia/uri_mail/README.md

 The most simple tag is <txp:uri_mail />, that creates a simple form with the three main fields.

-Tag parameters, i.e.:how to customize
+Tag parameters, i.e.: how to customize
 -------------------------------------

 There are three parameters that let you change the label of the three fields: